thebamaman/ld2l-discord-bot/README.md

 ## Want to help? ##
 If you find an issue while using the bot, [go over to the issues page](https://github.com/ammuench/ld2l-discord-bot/issues) for our project and log a bug report for us please!
 Be as specific as you can!!

 If you enjoy programming and wanna help us write new features or fix some bugs, just make a pull request and go for it!
-If you wanna do more frequent dev work, ping **@Upstairs/Downstairs** or **@hiemanshu** on the Discord Server and we can add you to the repo!
+If you wanna do more frequent dev work, ping **@Upstairs/Downstairs** on the Discord Server and we can add you to the repo!